-Part 2: How to Better Understand Your Customers and Become Their Champions
+Part 2: The Importance of Understanding Customers to Become Their Champions

 Creating a successful champion relationships with a customer is difficult but rewarding to both of you.